This article contains all software release notes for the Datto Networking Appliance. The latest updates are listed first.

 - Site-to-Site VPN - Phase 2: Adds one-click configuration when setting up a site-to-site VPN connection, eliminating manual steps.
 Also adds auto-discovery of WAN IP and LAN IP ranges, and auto-generates and assigns a new Pre-Shared Key (PSK) to the DNA.

-- IKEv2 for Client VPN: Adds support for native VPN connections to remove the dependency on third-party VPN applications in order to connect to a DNA's LAN.
+- IKEv2 for Client VPN: Adds support for native VPN connections to remove the dependency on third-party VPN applications to connect to a DNA's LAN.

-- Added enforcement of RFC standards for device hostname entries to harden the appliance against certain networking configuration issues.
+- Added enforcement of RFC standards for device hostname entries to harden the appliance against specific networking configuration issues.